Jixxin/Portfolio/README.md

-# 1st Portfolio
+# Portfolio

 ## Description
-This is my 1st portfolio.
-It showcases a variety of HTML and CSS usage.
-Application is able to be viewed on mobile or a current web browser.
+This portfolio showcases some of my recent projects throughout my coding bootcamp as well as my ability to utilize bootstrap and css effectively.

 ## Table of Contents
 - [Installation](#installation)